Halfmanification/PulumiDemo.PersonService/README.md

 # GitHub Setup

-To deploy your infrastructure to Azure using GitHub Actions and Pulumi, you need to set up secrets and variables in your GitHub repository.
+To deploy your infrastructure to Azure using GitHub Actions and Pulumi, you need to set up any relevant secrets and/or variables in your GitHub repository.

-## 1. Azure Credentials
+## Azure Credentials Secret(s)

 1. **Create Azure Credentials JSON**: Create a JSON file containing the following fields:
 ```json